Kxvin1/life-dashboard/docs/project-plan.md

   3. **Health and Wellness Module:** Includes tools for Mood Journaling, maintaining a Gratitude Log, tracking Sleep, and using a Mindfulness/Breathing Exercise Timer.
   4. **Personal Organization Module:** Includes tools for Notes/Digital Scratchpad, Reading List Tracking, basic Digital Filing (metadata), Skill Progress Monitoring, Recipe Management, and Shopping Lists.
 - User authentication and basic profile management.
-- Simple, clean UI using shadcn/ui and Tailwind CSS, ensuring each tool feels integrated but usable on its own page or section.
+- Simple, clean UI using UI and Tailwind CSS, ensuring each tool feels integrated but usable on its own page or section.
 - Clear navigation between modules and access to individual tools within modules.
 - Basic AI summarization feature integrated into the Notes tool.